Crispian-Kan/13.Activity_ImageList/README.md

-# Activity_ImageList
+# 13.Activity_ImageList
- This is to save several pictures in the list and then take them out and display the pictures.
+ This is a app to save several pictures in the list .
+When user take a number,app will display the picture.